Sarah Reckhow

 Sarah Reckhow is a Professor in the Department of Political Science at Michigan State University.
 Her research and teaching interests include urban politics, education policy, and nonprofits and philanthropy.

-Reckhow serves on the steering committee for the Michigan State Interdisciplinary Training in Education and Social Science (MITTENSS) Fellowship, a doctoral fellowship program at MSU linking education policy and social science.
+Sarah serves on the steering committee for the Michigan State Interdisciplinary Training in Education and Social Science (MITTENSS) Fellowship, a doctoral fellowship program at MSU linking education policy and social science.
 She received her Ph.D. from the University of California, Berkeley in 2009.
-In the early 2000s, Reckhow taught history and government at Frederick Douglass High School in the Baltimore City Public Schools.
+In the early 2000s, Sarah taught history and government at Frederick Douglass High School in the Baltimore City Public Schools.